WICG/file-handling/explainer.md

 ### Example

-The following web application declares in its manifest that can handle CSV and SVG files.
+The following web application declares in its manifest that it can handle CSV and SVG files.

 ```json
     {